List of lettered Brooklyn avenues: Avenue C

 Avenue C is located in Kensington and is less than a mile long.
 Cortelyou Road, which is one block south, can be easily confused with Avenue C, since Cortelyou starts with the letter "C".
 Clarendon Road, which begins one block further south from Cortelyou at Flatbush Avenue and also starts with the letter, is the most likely successor as it begins at roughly the same latitude.
 Clarendon runs to a short block east of Ralph Avenue where it meets Avenue D, which in turn re-assumes the name Ditmas Avenue.
-Avenue C was renamed Cortelyou Road.

 Avenue D

 Over a mile in length, Avenue D is located in East Flatbush.
 Ditmas Avenue and Dorchester Road are sometimes associated with Avenue D, since Ditmas and Dorchester start with the letter "D".
 However, Cortelyou Road is actually the successor to a portion of Avenue D between Dahill Road and Coney Island Avenue.
 Ditmas Avenue does intersect the western terminus of Avenue D and Flatbush Avenue, at a 135-degree angle.
 There is some evidence that the current Avenue D was originally named Ditmas Avenue, and renamed to fit the letter grid; the portion that angled off remained Ditmas.